 Your employees, as necessary as they are, can increase the possibility of a customer having an accident.
-For the most part, that’s simply a matter of math: more people usually mean more opportunities for something to go wrong.
+For the most part, that’s simply a matter of math: more people means more opportunities for something to go wrong.

 Here are some scenarios that might make that clearer:

 - Your employee fails to mop up a spill and a customer slip and falls on the spot.

 - Your employee offers to charge a client’s smartphone that later goes missing.

 - Your employee posts a false statement about your competitor.

 - Your employee sells a recalled product to a customer despite your instructions.